cran/shortIRT/README.md

  data <- sirt::sim.raschtype(true_theta, b = b, fixed.a = a)
 ```

-Then, use the EIP for the development of the 5-item STF, incuding also
+Then, use the EIP for the development of the 5-item STF, including also
 the matrix of the item parameters and the true $\theta$ of the subjects
 (these arguments are not mandatory).